Mike Evans (offensive lineman)

-William Michael Evans is a former professional American football player who played offensive lineman for six seasons for the Philadelphia Eagles.
+William Michael Evans (born August 6, 1946) is an American former professional football player who was an offensive lineman for six seasons for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Boston College Eagles and was selected in the ninth round of the 1968 NFL draft with the 232nd overall pick.
 He is a member of the Boston College Sports Hall of Fame.
 Philadelphia Eagles Offensive MVP – 1971.
 His wife is Kitty and they have three children: Patt, Kelly, Kate.